-Similarly to other fish, the ooplasm of C. humboldtianum is very abundant in membranebound cortical alveoli, which derive from RER cisternae (deVlaming 1983, Selman et al., 1986, 1988).
-For C. humboldtianum, the frequency of these structures is high in the cytoplasm as compared with the bluefin tuna (Abascal & Medina, 2005) but similar to Fundulus (Selman & Wallace 1986) for both kind of vesicles with or without nucleoids but with fine granular materials inside.
-It has been discussed that the role of cortical alveoli is insignificant in the fertilization process (deVlaming 1983; Selman et al., 1986, 1988, Tyler & Sumpter 1996, Abascal & Medina 2005), and for Mexican silverside fish, this seems to be another example of it because the cortical alveoli lose significance as the oocyte develops.
-The cortical alveoli appear when the oocyte is around 180-200 μm, just as in other teleosts (Selman & Wallace 1986, Patiño & Sullivan 2002, Abascal & Medina 2005).
+Similarly to other fish, the ooplasm of Ch. humboldtianum is very abundant in membranebound cortical alveoli, which derive from RER cisternae (deVlaming 1983, Selman et al., 1986, 1988).
+For Ch. humboldtianum, the frequency of these structures is high in the cytoplasm as compared with the bluefin tuna (Abascal and Medina, 2005) but similar to Fundulus (Selman and Wallace 1986) for both kind of vesicles with or without nucleoids but with fine granular materials inside.
+It has been discussed that the role of cortical alveoli is insignificant in the fertilization process (deVlaming 1983; Selman et al., 1986, 1988, Tyler and Sumpter 1996, Abascal and Medina 2005). and for Mexican silverside fish, this seems to be another example of it, because the cortical alveoli lose significance as the oocyte develops.
+The cortical alveoli appear when the oocyte is around 180-200 μm, just as in other teleosts (Selman and Wallace 1986, Patiño and Sullivan 2002, Abascal and Medina 2005).

 In teleosts, the dramatic increase of oocyte size occurs together with proteic yolk intake during the secondary growth phase.
 This is possibly explained by the presence of numerous microvilli in the peripheral area of the oocyte, increasing the contact surface with the yolk and intake of material that is characterized by pits and vesicles.
-As has been established by Selman & Wallace (1983), vitellogenin circulates in the blood and displaces among the endothelial cells of the capillaries and subsequently among follicle cells, reaching the region where microvilli extend through the pores of the vitelline membrane (Selman & Wallace 1983, 1986, Smythe 2003).
+As has been established by Selman and Wallace (1983), vitellogenin circulates in the blood and displaces among the endothelial cells of the capillaries, and subsequently among follicle cells, reaching the region where microvilli are extending through the pores of the vitelline membrane (Selman and Wallace 1983, 1986, Smythe 2003).

 In Chirostoma, there is a space between the borders of the microvilli and the granulosa cells that is filled with electrodense material, similar to what is found in the vesicles of the ooplasm.
-The same process has been described by Selman & Wallace (1983, 1986) and Abascal & Medina (2005).
+The same process has been described by Selman and Wallace (1983, 1986) and Abascal and Medina (2005).

 These pits enter by endocytosis and form bigger vesicles and finally the yolk platelets, which are positioned more centrally.
-This process is fast and, for example, in Cyprinodon variegatus, the incorporation after intraperitoneal injection takes 20 minutes (Selman & Wallace 1983).
-In C. humboldtianum, we estimate that this process needs more time as the yolk has to cover a longer distance from the blood vessels to reach the microvilli.
+This process is fast and, for example, in Cyprinodon variegatus, the incorporation after intraperitoneal injection takes 20 minutes (Selman and Wallace 1983).
+In Ch. humboldtianum, we estimate that this process needs more time as the yolk has to cover a longer distance from the blood vessels to reach the microvilli.

-Follicle cells have been reported to play a role in steroid production (Nagahama 1983, Nakamura & Nagahama 1993, Nagahama 1997).
+Follicle cells have been reported to play a role in steroid production (Nagahama 1983, Nakamura and Nagahama 1993, Nagahama 1997).
 There is evidence that these hormones are accumulated in vacuoles inside the cytoplasm of granulosa cells in Chirostoma.
 The process seems to start during vitellogenesis and continues in maturation.
 The high activity of those cells is revealed through the abundant presence of endoplasmic reticulum from the moment the oocyte begins the secondary growth phase.

-There are few reports on filaments in the oocyte.
-As the C. humboldtianum oocyte contains big filaments, it would be interesting to study follicles' physiology more thoroughly.
+Mature oocyte: There are not many reports on filaments in the oocyte.
+As the Ch. humboldtianum oocyte contains big filaments, it would be interesting to study follicles' physiology more thoroughly.
 In particular, it might be a good way of substance transport between the follicle cells and the oocyte.